 - USB-BlasterTM cable

 Quartus® II software version 12.0 SP1 or later with the following features:

 - Nios II software build tools for Eclipse

 The reference design, as shown in Figure 1, implements a software-configurable field-oriented-control (FOC) algorithm for concurrent control of up to four permanent magnet synchronous motors integrated with key motor control interface intellectual property (IP).

 Reference Designs Disclaimer

-These reference design illustrations may be used within Altera Corporation devices only and remain the copyrighted property of Altera.
+These reference design illustrations remain the copyrighted property of Altera or its licensors and may be used within Altera Corporation devices only.
 They are being provided on an "as-is" basis and as an accommodation, and therefore all warranties, representations, or guarantees of any kind (whether express, implied, or statutory) including, without limitation, warranties of merchantability, non-infringement, or fitness for a particular purpose, are specifically disclaimed.
 Altera expressly does not recommend, suggest, or require that these examples be used in combination with any other product not provided by Altera.